georgiy-pruss/AdventOfCode/README.md

 Usually the programs require one command line argument -- data file, e.g. 01.ijs 01.txt
 Some programs with short input don't require any external data.

-You can find full task descriptions inside the ijs files.
+You can find the original task descriptions inside the ijs files, at the end, after the code.

 01.ijs count '(' and ')'
 02.ijs wrapping paper area and ribbon length